 Lamiaceae (family name)

 Forage for Pollinators: This can be a major honey plant, producing abundant nectar for Honeybees (even in the UK where this can be grown field-scale), also short and long-tongued Bumblebees and Solitary bees.
-This cultivar produces no seed, but its nectar production is so copious that it should have a place in every garden, absolutely indispensible to all pollinators.
+This cultivar produces no seed, but its nectar production is so copious that it should have a place in every garden, absolutely indispensable to all pollinators.

 Flowering time: July, August, September